The life skills in this post will get you through any difficulty…almost any. If it is indeed your time to die, none of the following skills will help.

 She thought about it for a few intense moments.
 Then, she replied, “Be persistent.
 Never quit.”

-Her words went through me life a warm knife through butter.
+Her words went through me like a warm knife through butter.
 They somehow found a place in my bones.
 These words rang in my mind months later when I ran out of money while trying to start my first NLP practitioner training in Albuquerque (1994).
 I needed 20 people in the group.
 I got seven.
 Fail.

 I was all out of money.
 My wife left me to move back in with her parents back in Utah.
 I rented a crappy little studio apartment and felt like doing myself in.
 Yep – “Mr. NLP.”
 I never felt so alone.
 I was so distraught that in spite of my devout Mormonism, I started drinking and smoking, then had to go through a humiliating process of confession and forsaking of sins (I left the Mormon church entirely at age 37).